PikPakPik/T-DOP-603-NAN_1/README.md

 ![alt text](img/image.png)
 ## Overview

-The Bernstein projet is an introduction to Kubernetes complex deployments.
+The Bernstein project is an introduction to Kubernetes complex deployments.
 It is constitued of:
 - 2 databases (Redis and Postgres)
 - 3 services (Poll, Worker and Result)